 Spot Dancing in Tango

-Progressive dances, such as foxtrot and waltz, are danced on a large dance floor in a ballroom.
+Progressive dances, such as foxtrot and waltz, are danced on the large dance floor of the ballroom.
 Such a large floor is divided into two sections: the outer travelling lanes for progressive dancing, and the inner or center floor for spot dancing.
 Dancing progressive dances needs to follow certain rules, including traveling counterclockwise around the dance floor, not moving against traffic, maintaining the flow, avoiding spot dancing that could hold up traffic, avoiding frequent lane changes, moving to the center if you like to do spot dancing or practice new steps, not traveling through the center, keeping a proper distance from the couple dancing in front of you, adapting patterns to what the traffic permits, not focusing on completing a pattern if a collision can result, and not forcing your way to overtake, etc.

 Spot dances, such as disco and salsa, are danced in a fixed area.
 Such dances can be danced on a small floor like that in a restaurant or bar.
 Dancing spot dances on a small dance floor follows different rules, including dancing on your own spot or slot, using minimum space, not drifting around the dance floor, using compact dance hold or embrace, using small steps, avoiding dangerous movements, respecting the dance spaces of others, and not pushing or elbowing your way around, etc.